EvaYiwenWang/PLSDAbatch_workflow/README.md

 # PLSDAbatch
-A new multivariate and non-parametric batch effect correction method based on Partial Least Squares Discriminant Analysis.
+A new multivariate and non-parametric batch effect correction method based on Partial Least Squares Discriminant Analysis for microbial metagenome data.

 ## Installation